There are three module registration rounds.

-Please refer to Yale-NUS Module Registration Exercise website for the AY2019/2020 add/drop timelines for Yale-NUS modules.
+Please refer to the Yale-NUS Module Registration website for the Module Registration schedule.

 Students are required to read 10 compulsory Common Curriculum modules in their candidature.
 In addition to the compulsory Common Curriculum modules, you must also fulfill your major/electives/minor (optional) requirements in order to graduate.
 You may refer here for an illustration of the “Sample Student Experience at Yale-NUS”.

-Please refer to the majors’ website to find out more on the requirements of the majors/minors.
-You are also advised to discuss with your faculty advisor or Head of Study on what modules to take for your major/minor.
+Please refer to here to find out more on the requirements of the respective majors/minors.
+You are also advised to discuss with your faculty advisor or Head of Study on the modules to read for your major/minor.
 You may wish to know that doing a minor is optional for students.

 Please refer to the Academic Calendar on our Yale-NUS website.
 The first and last day of classes can be found in the Academic Calendar.

-Please refer to the online Canvas Module Brief to view the list of instructors.
+Please refer to Yale-NUS Canvas Module Brief to view the list of instructors.

-An underload means that you are enrolled in less than 18MCs for a semester.
-Graduating students who are in their final semester of study may enroll in a minimum of 14MC.
-Students who are not in their final semester of study may underload at 14MCs to 17MCs with the Assistant Dean’s permission.
-Enrolling in less than 14MCs requires a petition to the Committee on Academic Standards (CAS).
+An underload means that you are enrolled in less than 18MC for a semester.
+Students who are in their final semester of study may enroll in a minimum of 14MC.
+Students who are not in their final semester of study may underload at 14MC to 17MC with the Assistant Dean’s permission.
+Enrolling in less than 14MC requires a petition to the Committee on Academic Standards (CAS).
 The petition should be submitted well in advance of the “Add” module deadline so that you are still in time to add a module in the event that your appeal is not successful.

-An overload means that you are enrolled in more than 22MCs for a semester.
-If you plan to overload beyond 22MCs in the semester, you are required to seek approval from your Assistant Dean.
+An overload means that you are enrolled in more than 23MC for a semester.
+If you plan to overload beyond 23MC in the semester, you are required to seek approval from your Assistant Dean.
 Once approved, you may select the additional module(s) in Round 3 of the module registration exercise.